 Even if you have a hotel with a top restaurant, eating-in every night misses the point of sampling the cuisine and nightlife of a new destination.
-Traveling alone in Cairo, I was able to pay a taxi to wait for me while I had dinner.
+Traveling alone in Cairo, I was able to pay a cab to wait for me while I had dinner.
 This is not often affordable: In Paris or New York, for example, this could equal the cost of a domestic flight.

 5 Safety Tips for Female Solo Travelers:

 Don’t go alone to remote locations.

 - Seeing ancient ruins or waterfalls off the beaten path are a real joy as I found standing alone at the Boer War Memorial in a vacant park in Johannesburg during the mid-90’s.
 Not a great idea as you have no back-up: When in doubt, take a reliable local guide.
 Beyond crime, if you go it alone and your rental car breaks down or you sprain your ankle in a canyon, how do you get help?

 - If you are planning to walk around at night, check with women that work at the hotel if there are areas to avoid.
 Staying in a crowd is usually the best protection.
 However, if you are suddenly stuck in an empty street, making noise can ward off attackers.
 I carry a sailing whistle on my keychain.
 Its shrill screech would draw a crowd whether of rescuers or local residents enraged by the ear shattering sound.

 Split up your cash/credit cards before putting them in hard to reach places (and watch out for currency controls).